 This memorial stands on the corner of High Street and Military Road in eastern Boulcott.
 It commemorates eight British soldiers of the 58th and 99th regiments who were killed in action or died of wounds received during a Ngāti Hāua-te-rangi raid on the military post at Boulcott’s Farm on 16 May 1846.
 It also records the names of two colonial troops who were accidentally killed around this time.

-The six men killed in action at Boulcott’s Farm were buried where they fell.
-Their remains were exhumed and reinterred when the river changed its course – it is currently unclear exactly where.
+The six men killed in action at Boulcott’s Farm were buried near where they fell.
+Their remains were exhumed and reinterred when the river changed its course.
+They possibly now lie in the vicinity of the clubhouse of the Boulcott’s Farm Heritage Golf Club.
 Lance-Sergeant Edward Ingram was one of the two men who died later of their wounds.
 On 26 May 1846, Ingram was buried with full military honours in Wellington’s Bolton Street – also known as Sydney Street – Cemetery.

 Nearly 80 years later, Lower Hutt Mayor W.T.
 Strand generated a flurry of activity that led to the creation of this memorial.
 In the early 1920s – probably 1923 – Strand discovered a commemorative stone in the Bolton Street Cemetery chapel.
 Erected by Lieutenant George Page and surviving men of the 58th Regiment, this was dedicated to the memory of Ingram and six comrades who had fallen at Boulcott’s Farm.